ronhuafeng/channels/mastodon-telegram/README.md

    - Read the last sync time from the `LAST_UPDATED` secret
    - Sync new posts from that time
    - Update the `LAST_UPDATED` secret with the timestamp of the latest synced post
+   - Clean up previous workflow runs (keeps only the 2 most recent runs to save storage)

 ## Command Line Arguments